Rivoli Castle: History

-19th century onwards
+19th century and onward

 Victor Amadeus II commissioned a new façade from Filippo Juvarra, which also went unfinished.
 After his abdication and failed attempt to regain power from his son Charles Emmanuel III, Victor Amadeus lived here as a prisoner with his morganatic spouse the Marchesa di Spigno.
 After his death, the castle remained mostly abandoned, until in 1863, when the comune of Rivoli turned it into barracks.
 Twenty years later a section was used as library.